mrqa/MRQA-Shared-Task-2019/README.md

 The official `predict_server.py` script (in this directory) will query this server to get predictions.
 The `baseline` directory includes an example implementation in `serve.py`.
 We have chosen this format so that we can create interactive demos for all submitted models.

+## Citation

+@inproceedings{fisch2019mrqa,
+    title={MRQA 2019 Shared Task: Evaluating Generalization in Reading Comprehension}, author={Adam Fisch and Alon Talmor and Robin Jia and Minjoon Seo and Eunsol Choi and Danqi Chen}, booktitle={Proceedings of 2nd Machine Reading for Reading Comprehension (MRQA) Workshop at EMNLP}, year={2019},
+}